Chunyu-Lin-bjtu/autoware-wiki/Demo.md

 ## Demo run

-You run the demo through the Quick Start tab on Autoware Runtime Manager, using the preinstalled launch scripts.
+You run the demo through the Quick Start tab of Autoware Runtime Manager, using the preinstalled launch scripts.
 Please follow the steps below:

-1. Load the sample ROSBAG data.
+1. Load the sample ROSBAG data through the Simulation tab of Autoware Runtime Manager.

+1. Play the loaded ROSBAG data and immediately pause it.

 1. Load the preinstalled scripts.